trevordbunch/cis411_lab3_uiux/labreports/LAB_gracet712.md

 **Name:** Grace Taylor
 **GitHub Handle:** gracet712
 **Repository:** https://github.com/gracet712/cis411_lab3_uiux
-**Collaborators:**
+**Collaborators:** Hope Tressler & Oakes Museum Team (Ray, Xavier, Joseph, Tim)
 ___

+Link to starred repo for Step 0: https://github.com/trevordbunch/cis411_lab3_uiux

 # Step 1: Confirm Lab Setup
 - [X] I have forked the repository and created my lab report
-- [ ] If I'm collaborating on this project, I have included their handles on the report and confirm that my report is informed, but not copied from my collaborators.
+- [X] If I'm collaborating on this project, I have included their handles on the report and confirm that my report is informed, but not copied from my collaborators.

 # Step 2: Evaluate Online Job Search Sites